citusdata/django-multitenant/docs/source/migration_mt_django.rst

   python manage.py makemigrations

-3. Updating the models to use TenantModelMixin and TenantForeignKey
+3. Updating the models to use TenantModel and TenantForeignKey
 --------------------------------------------------------------------

 Next, we'll use the `django-multitenant <https://github.com/citusdata/django-multitenant>`_ library to add account_id to foreign keys, and make application queries easier later on.